Physical therapy coverage under Medicare

 According to Physical Therapy Assistant and Therapy Case Reviewer Carrie Lewis of myNEXUS, many people compensate after hip or knee replacements by sitting or walking differently, causing their alignment to be off and resulting in lower back pain.

 “Addressing the issue early on with easy leg and back stretches could have prevented the lower back pain,” she says.
 “Also core strengthening and stabilization, and lower extremity strengthening are important.
 It’s all connected.”

 Lewis cites inactivity and education as two of the key issues with older patients.
-People tend to become more sedentary as they age, and also there is time involved in educating seniors on stretching, as flexibility wasn’t recognized as important as it is today when they were growing up.
+People tend to become more sedentary as they age, and also there is a learning curve involved in educating seniors on stretching, as flexibility wasn’t recognized as important as it is today when they were growing up.

 “Staying active is huge in avoiding back pain,” Lewis reiterates.
 “Anything as simple as a daily walk or stretching can help with that.
 Surgery, injection, and medicine are always things you would like to avoid, so that is why exercise and strengthening are so beneficial.”

-With falls being such a common occurrence in the elderly, and one of the major precursors to physical therapy, the Center for Disease Control offers some advice for preventing falls, such as taking Vitamin D, removing obstacles in your home, and having your eyes checked.
+With falls being such a common occurrence in the elderly, and one of the major precursors to physical therapy, the Centers for Disease Control and Prevention offers some advice for preventing falls, such as taking Vitamin D, removing obstacles in your home, and having your vision checked.

-In addition to seeking physical therapy, the part-b offers some simple back stretches to ease lower back pain and eliminate the need for surgery.
+In addition to seeking physical therapy, the Mayo Clinic offers some simple back stretches to ease lower back pain and reduce the need for surgery.
 A little bit of movement now could save a lot of pain and cost later.